HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Readme.md

 A full [list of application menus](applications.md) is available.

 See the [examples page](Examples.md) for using the pipeline in common scenarios.

-Users at HCI running the pipeline on local Linux servers can simply load the packages into your environment using a `module` command.

-	module load multirepchipseq

-This is also installed at CHPC at the University of Utah CHPC; please contact the Cancer Bioinformatics shared resource for details.

 ## AUTHOR